asakuraminani/unrpyc-pure/README.md

 Unlike some similar tools, this package does not run the Python version in the browser.

+If you want to preview RPA online, go [RPA-Explorer](https://github.com/asakuraminani/RPA-Explorer).

 ## Features

 - Decompile a single `.rpyc` file or an entire directory